goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - Create a BlueBream application project using the template

-- Bootstrap and build the application
+- Bootstrap the build system (Buildout) and build the application

-- Run test cases and web server to serve the application
+- Run WSGI based web server to serve the application

+- Run test cases and use the debug shell

 - Create Hello World applications